Stick it to the Flu® - State Health Plan FAQs

 - My spouse and children are not covered under my plan.
 Can they get a flu shot too?

-Under the State Health Plan program, flu shot benefits are only for members.
-Nonmembers can receive a flu shot at public health departments.
-The cost varies and may be covered by private insurance or Medicare.
+Under the Plan, flu shots are covered for members only.
+Others can get a flu shot at public health departments.
+There may be a fee and/or it may be covered by private insurance or Medicare.

-- I don't have my BCBSNC member ID card at the employer's worksite flu shot clinic and had to pay $30 for my flu shot.
-How do I get paid?
+- I didn't have my State Health Plan/Blue Cross NC member ID card at the worksite flu shot clinic and had to pay $35.
+How do I get that money back?

-If you do not bring your BCBSNC member ID card and photo ID to your worksite flu shot clinic, Maxim cannot check your eligibility to get a covered flu shot.
-So, you will be treated as a non-member and will pay $30 for your flu shot.
-Maxim will provide you with a receipt for your payment.
+If you do not bring your State Health Plan/Blue Cross NC member ID card and a photo ID to your worksite flu shot clinic, then they can't check if your flu shot should be covered.
+This means you will have to pay $35 for your flu shot.
+You will be given a receipt for your payment.

-To request payment, e-mail firstname.lastname@example.org.
-Provide your BCBSNC insurance information, which can be found on your BCBSNC ID card.
-This includes your ID number, two-digit dependent number, and group number (if applicable).
-Also give the date and location of the flu shot clinic you visited.
-You should get a check from Maxim in about 6-8 weeks.
+To ask for your money back, e-mail firstname.lastname@example.org your ID number, two-digit dependent number, and group number (if applicable) from your Blue Cross NC ID card.
+Also give the date and place of the flu shot clinic you went to.
+You should get a check in the mail in about 6-8 weeks.

 - Is FluMist® covered?